 While carpenter ants may be found nesting in dry wood, they are more likely to be found in wood that is wet, damp, and/or rotting.
 The first step is to repair or replace the rotted wood to remove the harborage and help prevent future infestation.

-Next would be the use of an insecticide to kill ants that have built their nest indoors.
+The next step is the use of an insecticide to control and kill ants that have built their nest indoors.

-- Dust: One option is insecticidal dust that is labeled for carpenters ants and for indoor household use.
+- Dust: One option is insecticidal dust that is formulated for carpenters ants and is meant for indoor household use.
 This can be injected into the area(s) where the ants are nesting.
 If it is difficult to get to the area, small holes may need to be drilled so the dust can be injected.

-- Bait: Another option is to bait.
+- Bait: Another option is to use bait.
 Although baits are much slower acting, they can be easier and safer to use.
 The foraging ants will pick up the bait and carry it back to the colony and queen to eliminate the entire colony.
 Because ant baits sold in stores are often labeled for many different ants, always read the label to be sure it is formulated for carpenter ants and follow all label directions.

 - Spray: Insecticide sprays will have little impact on foraging ants because the spray will kill only ants that are foraging for food.
-But if the ants have simply flown indoors from outside, sprays can provide kill of these occasional invaders.
+But if the ants have simply flown indoors from outside, sprays can provide relief from these occasional invaders.